 Who gets cochlear implants?

-Children and adults who are deaf or severely hard-of-hearing can be fitted for cochlear implants.
+Children and adults who are deaf or have severe to profound hearing loss can be fitted for cochlear implants.
 As of December 2012, approximately 324,200 registered devices have been implanted worldwide.
 In the United States, roughly 58,000 devices have been implanted in adults and 38,000 in children.
 (Estimates provided by the U.S. Food and Drug Administration [FDA], as reported by cochlear implant manufacturers.)

 Some adults who have lost all or most of their hearing later in life can also benefit from cochlear implants.
 They learn to associate the signals from the implant with sounds they remember, including speech, without requiring any visual cues such as those provided by lipreading or sign language.